Machine learning phase transitions of the three-dimensional Ising universality class: Ising Model and Machine Learning Method

-The Monte Carlo (MC) simulation of the 3D Ising model on size $L\times L\times L$ is implemented by the Metropolis algorithm.
+A Monte Carlo (MC) simulation of the 3D Ising model on a size $L\times L\times L$ is implemented via the Metropolis algorithm.
 This algorithm is a simple and widely used approach to generate the canonical ensemble.
-It allows to efficiently obtain a large number of uncorrelated sample configurations over a wide temperature range.
+It allows us to efficiently obtain a large number of uncorrelated sample configurations over a wide temperature range.
 We generate $20000$ independent spin configurations at each selected temperature and external magnetic field.
-About $90\%$ event samples are randomly chosen as inputs for training the ML model and the rest for testing its performance.
-In order to reduce correlations of samples, we take 50 sweeps between every two independent configurations~\cite{sweep}.
+Approximately $90\%$ of event samples are randomly chosen as inputs to train the ML model, and the rest are used to test its performance.
+To reduce correlations of samples, we take 50 sweeps between every two independent configurations~\cite{sweep}.

-ML as a tool for identifying phase transitions has recently gained a lot of attentions in this field.
-Supervised learning, as one of the common used method, is performed with a training set to teach models to yield the desired output.
-The algorithm measures its accuracy through the loss function, adjusting until the error has been sufficiently minimized.
-After training, the neural network can recognize unseen samples and predict the correct label, illustrating that it has learned important features which can be used for classification tasks.
+ML as a tool for identifying phase transitions has recently garnered significant attention in this field.
+Supervised learning, a commonly used method, is performed with a training set to teach models to yield the desired output.
+The algorithm measures its accuracy through the loss function, which is adjusted until the error is sufficiently minimized.
+After training, the neural network can recognize unseen samples and predict the correct label, illustrating that it has learned important features that can be used for classification tasks.

 In deep learning, a convolutional neural network (CNN)~\cite{MLArctec} is a class of deep neural network, mostly applied to analyze visual imagery.
 It is inspired by biological processes in which the connectivity pattern between neurons resembles the organization of the animal visual cortex.
-The CNN is known as shift or space invariant of multilayer perceptrons for certain architectures~\cite{shiftinv}.
+The CNN is known as the shift or space invariant of multilayer perceptrons for certain architectures~\cite{shiftinv}.
 It has the distinguishing features of local connectivity, shared weights, pooling, etc. Motivated by previous studies~\cite{CNNIsing1,CNNIsing2,CNNIsing4,CNNIsing3}, we apply ML techniques to the 3D Ising model.
-The supervised learning with deep CNN architecture is used to explore phase transitions and phase structure of the system.
+Supervised learning with a deep CNN architecture is used to explore the phase transitions and structure of the system.